jmyers7/book/_build/html/_sources/chapters/10-optim.md

 The large magenta dots in the plots indicate the initial guesses $\btheta_0$, while the smaller dots indicate the approximations $\btheta_t$ for $t>0$.
 The algorithm appears to be converging nicely to the minimizer $\btheta^\star = (1,1)$ in the upper-left plot, while in the other three plots, the algorithm finds a neighborhood of a minimizer, but then oscillates back and forth and never appears to settle down.
 This is due jointly to the elliptical (non-circular) shape of the contours, the choice of initial guesses, and poorly chosen learning rates.
 Notice that the initial guesses in the top two plots are nearly identical, but they lead to quite different convergence behavior.

-In particular, since the gradient is orthogonal to contours (see {prf:ref}`grad-uphill-thm`), in all the plots except the top-left one, we see that the negative gradients (which the GD algorithm is following) do _not_ point directly toward the minimizers.
+In particular, since the gradient is orthogonal to contours (see {prf:ref}`grad-uphill-thm`), in all the plots except the top-left one, we see that the negative gradients (which the algorithm is following) do _not_ point directly toward the minimizers.
 The elliptical nature of the contours creates local curvatures at the minimizers that are quite different depending on which direction you look.
 From the previous section, we know that the local curvatures are encoded in the Hessian matrix, and the "variance" or "range" of the local curvatures is scored by its condition number.
 This suggests that studying the Hessian matrix might lead to insights into the convergence properties of gradient descent.

 To begin this study, let's start more generally with a function $J:\bbr^n \to \bbr$ of class $C^2$ and $\btheta^\star$ a point.
 We then take a degree-$2$ Taylor polynomial approximation centered at $\btheta^\star$: